 How long do I need to wear braces?

 On average, braces treatment lasts between 12 to 36 months.
-The duration depends on the severity of misalignment, type of braces used, and patient compliance (wearing rubber bands, attending appointments, etc.).
+The duration depends on the severity of misalignment, the type of braces used, and patient compliance including wearing rubber bands and attending regular adjustment appointments.

 What is the cheapest way to straighten teeth?